Click to expand each of the questions below.

 Who can become a Board Member?

-Anyone who is raising a child or children (ages 0-26) with behavioral health issues can apply to be on the Advisory Board.
+Any youth between the ages of 16-26 with behavioral health issues can apply to be on the Advisory Board.
 Applications are accepted any time.
 New applications are discussed at the Advisory Board meetings and open positions are filled as needed.

 How do I become a Board Member?